lse-st445/lse-st445.github.io/index.md

 ![LSE](images/lse-logo.jpg)
 # ST445 Managing and Visualizing Data

-### Autumn Term 2024
+### Autumn Term 2025

 ### Instructors

-* Ieva Kazlauskaite, [i.kazlauskaite@lse.ac.uk](mailto:i.kazlauskaite@lse.ac.uk), Department of Statistics.  *Office hours*: Tuesday 1:30PM - 2:30PM, COL 5.12.
+* Ieva Kazlauskaite, [i.kazlauskaite@lse.ac.uk](mailto:i.kazlauskaite@lse.ac.uk), Department of Statistics.  *Office hours*: TBC, COL 5.12.

 ### Teachers/GTAs

+* Mingwei Lin, [m.lin20@lse.ac.uk](mailto:m.lin20@lse.ac.uk), Department of Statistics. *Office hours*: TBC.
-* Shakeel Gavioli-Akilagun, [s.a.gavioli-akilagun@lse.ac.uk](mailto:s.a.gavioli-akilagun@lse.ac.uk), Department of Statistics. *Office hours*: Monday 9:00 - 10:00 AM, COL 8.05.
+* Erhan Xu, [e.xu2@lse.ac.uk](mailto:e.xu2@lse.ac.uk), Department of Statistics. *Office hours*: TBC.

 * Please use **LSE Student Hub** to book slots for office hours at least two hours in advance.
-Please notice that Shakeel's office hours are specialized to coding questions, homework problems and seminar class materials.
+Please notice that Mingwei and Erhan's office hours are specialized to coding questions, homework problems and seminar class material.

 ### Course Information

-* To access the course materials, please fill in the form [here](https://docs.google.com/forms/d/e/1FAIpQLSfIUx3GksEd35T7Jiubajm0GYH-sDXyX64rfvV9T4LVPyj8EA/viewform?usp=sf_link).
-Once we have your GitHub account information, we will add you to our team so that you can have access to the course repository.
+* To access the course material, you will need to fill in an online form with your GitHut details; the link to the form is available on Moodle and will be share during Lecture 1.
+Once we have your GitHub account information, we will add you to our team so that you can access the course repository.

 * Please see the Moodle page for detailed information.

 ### Assessment

-Project assignment (80%) and continuous (summative) assessment in weeks 3, 5, 8, 10 (5% each).
-Students will be expected to produce a total of 10 problem sets (formative and summative).
+* Group Project assignment (70%).
+* Summative assessments in weeks 5 and 9 (15% each).
+* Formative assessments in weeks 3 and 7.

 We will use GitHub classroom to manage our homeworks.
-Please find the instruction [here](https://github.com/lse-st445/lectures2024/blob/master/Week1/User-Friendly%20Guide%20for%20Submitting%20HW1.md).
+Please find the instruction [here](https://github.com/lse-st445/lectures2025/blob/master/Week1/User-Friendly%20Guide%20for%20Submitting%20HW1.md).

 | **Week** | **Topic**                            | **Week** | **Topic**      |
 |:----------:|:--------------------------------------|:----:|:----|